 The Board of Directors unanimously recommends a vote FOR election of each of Steven J. Golub, William L. Lurie and Jean-Paul Valles as a Director.

-Name and Age as of the Position, Principal Occupation, May 27, 1999 Meeting Date Business Experience and Directorships
+Position, Principal Occupation, Business Experience and Directorships

 NOMINEES FOR DIRECTOR FOR TERMS EXPIRING IN 2002